leethomasrh/argotest/GitopsControlPlane.md

 1. Create the ArgoCD AppProject app-one object

-    Important components in the files below
+    Important considerations in the files below

     * the destination namespace(s) accessible by applications assigned to this app project
       ```yaml